DatascienceTutor/hireflow/README.md

 Core Features

 For Hiring Managers
-Secure Sign-up: Automatically assigns "Manager" role based on company email domain (e.g., @ibm.com), while public domains (@gmail.com) are assigned the "Candidate" role.
+Secure Sign-up: Automatically assigns "Manager" role based on company email domain (e.g., @ibm.com), while public domains (@gmail.com) are assigned the "Candidate" role (That is a production integration).
+Currently while signup user has to select either candidate or manager role.

 Multi-Tenant Dashboard: Managers only see the jobs, candidates, and interview results associated with their own account (filtered by manager_email).